Unleash/unleash/website/docs/feature-flag-tutorials/java/spring-boot-implementing-feature-flags.md

 The Unleash Server is a Feature Flag Control Service for managing and storing your feature flags.
 It enables the retrieval of flag data and, particularly when not utilizing a user interface, supports sending data to and from the service.
 The Unleash Server has a UI for creating and managing projects and feature flags.
 API commands are also [available](/reference/api/unleash) to perform the same actions from your CLI or server-side app.

+The Spring Boot SDK is an extension of the Java SDK, configured for Spring Boot-specific architecture and conventions.

 ## 1. Feature flag best practices for server-side apps